-We further found that the original DGLV derivation is self-consistent with respect to the large formation time approximation when an exponential distribution of scattering centers is used.
-However, the usual DGLV energy loss is \emph{not} consistent with the large formation time approximation for modest $\mathcal O(10\text{--}100 \, \mathrm{GeV})$ energies for pathlengths $\mathcal O(1\text{--}5 \, \mathrm{fm})$ when the truncated step function is used as the distribution of scattering centers.
-The short pathlength corrected DGLV is similarly inconsistent with the large formation time approximation also for modest $\mathcal O(10\text{--}100 \, \mathrm{GeV})$ energies for pathlengths $\mathcal O(1\text{--}5 \, \mathrm{fm})$ for either the exponential or the truncated step function distribution of scattering centers.
+We further found that both the original DGLV derivation and the DGLV derivation with the inclusion of the short pathlength correction are \emph{not} consistent with the large formation time approximation for modest $\mathcal O(10\text{--}100 \, \mathrm{GeV})$ energies and pathlengths $\mathcal O(1\text{--}5 \, \mathrm{fm})$, independent of the choice of distribution of scattering centers.
 Finally, we see that the large pathlength approximation breaks down for small pathlengths $\sim 1$ fm and even for large pathlengths $\sim5$ fm for large enough $\gtrsim100$ GeV energies.
-We noted in \autoref{sub:radiative_energy_loss} one more assumption, that of large transverse area.
+We noted in \cref{sub:radiative_energy_loss} one more assumption, that of large transverse area.
 This assumption is very difficult to assess using the methods of this article, especially as the utilization of the assumption occurs very early in the derivation.
 Qualitatively, even in $\mathrm{p}+\mathrm{A}$ collisions, one has that the transverse size of the system will be $\sim(1\,\mathrm{fm})^2$ whereas the typical scale set by the scattering process itself is $1/\mu^2\sim(0.5\,\mathrm{fm})^2$.
 It thus seems likely that this large transverse size assumption holds even for small collision systems.